Lab

 Amanda Rotella is an Assistant Professor of Psychology at Northumbria University (UK).
 She completed her Master’s and PhD degrees with Pat Barclay at the University of Guelph (PhD 2020).
 In addition to receiving SSHRC doctoral funding, she won a Doctoral Thesis Award from the Canadian Psychology Association (CPA) for her thesis on individual differences in cooperative decision making, invalid cues of observation, and moral licensing (“I was nice, so now I have a license to act badly”).
 After graduating, she completed a postdoc in social psychology with Igor Grossman at the University of Waterloo, before being hired as faculty at Kingston University London in 2021 and at Northumbria University in 2022.
 Her research interests and projects are diverse and many – too many to name here!

 Jillian O’Connor finished her PhD at McMaster University in 2013 with David Feinberg, and was a SSHRC-funded postdoctoral researcher in the Barclay lab from 2015-2017.
-After an LTA position as Assistant Professor in Psychology at Concordia University, she has just started an LTA position at Queens University.
+She has held an LTA position as Assistant Professor in Psychology at Concordia University, and an LTA position in Psychology at Queens University.
 She is interested in how voices and faces influence our social world, particularly in the realm of mating.
 Her three main research areas are (1) the influence of vocal and facial traits on social perceptions and behaviour, (2) individual differences in the resolution of mate choice trade-offs, and (3) the integration of multiple cues to mate quality.
 Currently, her research focus is on the relationship between voice and trustworthiness across social contexts.

 Adam Sparks finished his PhD with Pat Barclay in May 2015.
 His dissertation on reputation and cooperation won the 2016 John Vanderkamp Doctoral Graduate Medal for the top graduate PhD student in the College of Social and Applied Human Science.
 Adam did a 5-year postdoc with Daniel Fessler in the Department of Anthropology at UCLA, and returned to Guelph for a year in 2021-2022.
 He studies the functions, mechanisms, and development of human cooperation.
 Specific topics of interest include “the watching eyes effect,” moral condemnation, social status, and risk taking.
 His 2013 paper on the watching eyes effect (from his PhD thesis) received a certificate of high citation for being one of the most cited articles in Evolution & Human Behavior from 2011-2016